moon-up/moon-sdk-kotlin/docs/UniSwapApi.md

 <a id="swapExactTokensForTokens"></a>
 # **swapExactTokensForTokens**
-> AccountControllerResponse swapExactTokensForTokens(authorization, name, uniswapInput)
+> TransactionAPIResponse swapExactTokensForTokens(authorization, name, uniswapInput)